OpenEducationAnalytics/OpenEducationAnalytics/modules/Canvas_Data/docs/Setup.md

 Canvas Data also maintains a full history of records, so the temporal analysis afforded by Delta Lake is in this case is redundant.

 In Synapse, press the '+' icon to add a new asset, select 'Integration dataset' (called Data Source in ADF).
- - Select 'Azure Data Lake Storage Gen2' as the connection type
+ - Select 'Azure Data Lake Storage Gen2' as the connection type.
- - Select 'Parquet' as the source type
+ - Select 'Parquet' as the source type.
  - Name the dataset 'Stage2npData_Parquet'
  - Select your ADLS instance under 'linked service'
  - Click OK and save the dataset.